Black feminism: Black lesbian feminism

 Black lesbian feminism, as a political identity and movement, arose out of a compound set of grievances involving race, gender, social class, as well as sexual orientation.
 Black lesbian women were often unwelcome in male-dominated Black movements, and tended to be marginalized not only in mainstream second wave feminism (as exemplified by Betty Friedan who held off making lesbian rights part of her political agenda) but also within the lesbian feminist movement itself.
 Here the problem was perhaps one more of class than of race.
 Among lesbian feminism's largely White, middle class leadership, the butch/femme sexual style, fairly common among Black and working class lesbian pairings, was often deprecated as a degrading imitation of male dominate heterosexuality.

 During the 1970s lesbian feminists created their own sector of feminism in response to the unwillingness of mainstream second wave feminism to embrace their cause.
 They developed a militant agenda, broadly challenging homophobia and demanding a respected place within feminism.
 Some advocated and experimented with as complete a social separation from men as possible.
 These separatist notions were off-putting to Black lesbian feminists involved in Black Power movements and tended to deepen their feelings of alienation from a largely White-led movement.
 As Anita Cornwell stated, "When the shooting starts any Black is fair game. the bullets don't give a damn whether I sleep with a woman or a man".

 In 1970, a defining moment for Black lesbian feminists occurred at the Black Panther's Revolutionary People's Constitutional Convention in Philadelphia, Pennsylvania.
 Several Black lesbian feminists confronted a group of White lesbian feminists about what they saw as a racially divisive agenda.
 Following this event, several groups began to include and organize around Black lesbian politics.
 For example, in 1973, the National Black Feminist Organization was founded and included a lesbian agenda.
 In 1975, the Combahee River Collective was founded out of experiences and feelings of sexism in the Black Power movements and racism in the lesbian feminist movement.
 The primary focus of this collective was to fight what they saw as interlocking systems of oppression and raise awareness of these systems.

-In 1978, the National Coalition of Black Lesbians and Gay Men was founded.
+In 1978, the National Coalition of Black Lesbians and Gays was founded.
 In addition to the multiple organizations that focused on Black lesbian feminism, there were many authors that contributed to this movement, such as Audre Lorde, Barbara Smith, Pat Parker, June Jordan, Darlene Pagano, Kate Rushin, Doris Davenport, Cheryl Clarke, Margaret Sloan-Hunter, and a number of others.